The World’s Very Real Need for Cultural Understanding

 In the days that followed, the world saw two categories of reactions: outbreaks of conflict and marches of solidarity.

-In the week that followed the shootings, fifty-four anti-Muslim attacks were reported in France.
+In the week that followed the shootings, France reported fifty-four anti-Muslim attacks.
 Conflicts escalated in reaction to Charlie Hebdo’s resumed publication with the controversial cover—in Niger, violent protests resulted in the deaths of ten people, with dozens injured, and a number of churches burned.
 Similar protests also occurred in Pakistan and Algeria.

 Meanwhile, over 100,000 people in France took to the streets for candlelit vigils in demonstrations of solidarity.
 The slogan, “Je suis Charlie” (I am Charlie in French), became simultaneously an endorsement from freedom of speech and a way to honour the victims of the shooting.
 Similar vigils took place all over the globe in the UK, the US, Canada, Australia, the Netherlands, to name a few.
 In what officials called the largest public rally in France since World War II, up to two million people marched in a ‘unity rally’, joined by more than 40 world leaders.